xandergos/unity-sparse-voxel-octrees/README.md

 ## QuickStart

-Currently StaticModel is not implemented.
-This will be done after DynamicModel is complete.
-Until then, you can start by attaching a DynamicModel and OctreeMaterial to a GameObject.
-The DynamicModel component can then be edited from a script.
-The SetVoxelColor() method is ideal for this.
-Refer to the SetVoxelColor() documentation for usage information.
+Attach OctreeModel to a GameObject.
+The model can be edited from a script by using the SetData() method along with the OctreeData class.
+The OctreeModel can be rendered by creating a material which uses the Custom/Octree shader.

 ## Limitations